 Cockroaches are one of the most common insects.
 Scientists have found cockroach fossils dating back almost 400 million years.
 There are approximately 3500 species of cockroaches throughout the world, but only a select few are actually encountered by households or businesses in the United States.
 They are very successful insects because of their capability to adapt to just about any environment.
 Because of this, cockroaches are one of the most difficult insects to control, and if you are not careful can have a roach infestation.

 Don’t try to handle this problem on your own.
-Call Mantis Pest Solutions for cockroach control immediately after you find these insects in your home.
-Call us at (816) 287-5030 or (913) 225-7060 for help from our professional cockroach control team.
+Call Mantis Pest Solutions for Lee's Summit pest control immediately after you find these insects in your home.
+Call us at (816) 578-8137 or (913) 439-5245 for help from our professional cockroach control team.

 Cockroaches will eat just about anything including starches, sweets, meats, and grease.
 Cockroaches generally like to take harborage in unsanitary areas such as, sewers, garbage disposals, kitchen areas, and bathroom areas.
 They like areas with higher warmth, moisture and humidity.
 Cockroaches can transmit germs and diseases like salmonella, E-coli, and dysentery

 Cockroaches develop by gradual metamorphosis which consists of developing from egg, nymph, and then into an adult.
 The female cockroach produces an egg capsule called an ootheca.
 As cockroaches molt, they are white but within a few hours turn the normal darker color.
 During the last molt, the cockroach will develop its wings and male and female cockroaches can be easily distinguished.